openenergymonitor/emonpi/install/readme.md

 - [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/), Version: November 2018, Release date: 2018-11-13

+**Before starting it is recommended to create an ext2 partition for emoncms data, see below.**

 Run default install:

     wget https://raw.githubusercontent.com/openenergymonitor/emonpi/master/install/init.sh
     chmod +x init.sh
     ./init.sh

 ### Configure install

 The default configuration is for the RaspberryPi platform and Raspbian Stretch image specifically.
 To run the installation on a different distribution, you may need to change the configuration to reflect the target environment.